-We're pleased to present to you the Annual Water Quality Report for the calendar year 2018.
+We are pleased to present to you the Annual Water Quality Report for the calendar year 2020.
 This report is designed to inform you about the quality of the water and services we deliver to you every day.
 Our continuous goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to constantly improve the water system and protect our water resource.
 We are committed to ensuring that only the highest quality water is delivered to your home.

 The Pine Grove Community Water Association consists of one (1) well that draws water from the Madison Aquifer.
-In addition to the cisterns located at each residence, the system also includes one ninety six thousand (96,000) gallon water reservoir (upgraded from 64,000 gallons in 2010) and roughly thirty (30) miles of main line.
-There are approximately one hundred and forty (140) active taps on the system.
-The system produced an average of 62,200 gallons of water every day in 2018.
+In addition to the cisterns located at each residence, the system also includes one ninety-six thousand (96,000) gallon water reservoir (upgraded from 64,000 gallons in 2010) and roughly thirty (30) miles of main water line.
+There are approximately one hundred and forty (142) active taps on the system.
+The system produced an average of 34,250 gallons of water every day in 2020.
 The State of South Dakota has performed an assessment of our source water and has determined that the relative susceptibility rating for the Pine Grove public water supply is medium.
 I'm pleased to report that our drinking water is safe and meets or exceeds all federal and state drinking water requirements.

-If you have any questions about this report or concerns about your water utility, please contact Don Solinsky, President of the Pine Grove Community Water Association at 342-1468 or Kurt Slentz, Vice President and operator at 545-2882.
+If you have any questions about this report or concerns about your water utility, please contact Don Solinsky, President of the Pine Grove Community Water Association at 605-390-1102 or Kurt Slentz, Vice President and operator at 545-2882.
 We want the association members to be informed about their water utility.
 If you want to learn more about your water utility please do not hesitate to give us a call.
-If you wish to attend any of the regularly scheduled Pine Grove Water meetings, these meetings are held on the third Tuesday of each month at 7:30 PM in the Rockerville Community Center located in Rockerville on Highway 16.
-Any and all members are encouraged to attend these meetings.
+If you wish to attend any of the regularly scheduled Pine Grove Water meetings, these meetings are held on the third Tuesday of each month at 7:00 PM in the Rockerville Community Center located in Rockerville on Highway 16.
+All members are encouraged to attend these meetings.

-One question you as a customer may ask: Is the water safe to drink?
+One question you, as a customer, may ask: Is the water safe to drink?
 Absolutely!
 The Pine Grove Community Water System provides some of the best potable water in the State of South Dakota.

 The Pine Grove Community Water Association routinely monitors for substances in your drinking water according to Federal and State laws and regulations.
-Table 1 below summarizes the substances that we are required, by law, to monitor in the water you drink.
-Table 2 summarizes the detected substances of our monitoring for the period of 2015-2018.
+Table 1 below summarizes the substances that the system is required, by law, to monitor in the water that you drink.
+Table 2 summarizes the detected substances of our monitoring for the period of 2017-2020.
 Detected substances are those substances that were detected during routine water testing.
 Substances not detected will not appear in this summary.
 Annual laboratory costs for Pine Grove's drinking water quality monitoring program have been averaging \$800.00 per year.
 Pine Grove water has been assigned an EPA ID number of 0948 (SD4600948).
 This number is used in all correspondences with the State Office of Drinking Water for water quality issues and testing.
 All records of testing are retained for a period of not less than ten (10) years.
 Please contact Kurt Slentz for copies of any water testing or any other water quality questions.
+Results for the year 2021 can be found on the Pine Grove website; https://pinegrovewater.myruralwater.com/all-forms-and-reports